bioFAM/FISHFactor/README.md

 ## Usage

-An example for using FISHFactor with 15 NIH/3T3 cells is shown in *example.py*.
+An example for using FISHFactor with 15 NIH/3T3 cells is shown in *example.ipynb*.